Housing insecurity and health — more than a social problem

 —Jacob Hochberg, Executive Director, Customer Insights

-The SDoH dashboard identifies actionable members in a population with social and environmental concerns, aiming to improve outcomes and achieve health equity.
+- The SDoH Dashboard in Arcadia Analytics identifies actionable members in a population with social and environmental concerns, aiming to improve outcomes and achieve health equity.
 Analyze utilization, spending, demographics, zip codes, condition prevalence, and language concerns.

-Every month, we get a pulse on the most important topics in healthcare and data.
+- Every month, we get a pulse on the most important topics in healthcare and data.
 This month we discussed SDoH and health equity with Umpqua Health.
-Subscribe to Vitals to hear about new episodes and watch recordings on-demand.
+Check out Vitals to hear about new episodes and watch recordings on-demand.

 Every month we share new perspectives into how data drives innovation in healthcare.
 Subscribe for more content like this.